 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-isolated strong convection is noted from 03N
+isolated strong convection is from 05N to 10N E of 90W, from 03N

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

 The pressure gradient between a ridge west of the Baja

 California and lower pressure across the SW CONUS and Mexico

 supports moderate to fresh NW winds in the offshore waters as